6+ Best Cutting Boards for Meat for Every Home Chef

 Look in any commercial kitchen, and you’ll find at least a few of these Farberware plastic cutting boards lying around.

-They’re by far the most affordable cutting board for meat — and even though they have a tendency to dull knives faster than hardwood or other plastic boards, they’re so cheap that you don’t have to worry about replacing them when they become worn.
+They’re by far the most affordable cutting board for meat — and even though they tend to dull knives faster than hardwood or other plastic boards, they’re so cheap that you don’t have to worry about replacing them when they become worn.

 Non-slip corners are a nice touch, too.
-Basically, if you need a cutting board that you don’t have to worry about getting damaged, this is the one for you.
+If you need a cutting board that you don’t have to worry about getting damaged, this is the one for you.

 The super-thin blades of Japanese knives, like those from Shun, require a different type of cutting board to maintain their edges.